10 Variables To Consider for a Social Media Marketing Budget

 Fortunately, most of these variables exist for every business considering social media for business use.

-Not in any specific order, these are the variables that need to be considered when building a budget for your company.
+Not in any specific order, these are the variables that need to be considered when building a Social Media Marketing Budget.

 Overall marketing budget- You’ll need to know what the overall marketing budget is, because even if social media takes a large portion of the entire budget, there will inevitably be other marketing costs to consider.